SoCal-Showdown/socal-showdown-web/docs/Function_Components.md

 This for loop is running for each **item** (each word) in **props.items** (the list of words passed in through props).

-Next, let's determine what's being iterated - run - for each item.
+Next, let's determine what's being iterated (run) for each item.

 ```jsx
 function RadioButtons(props) {